javierconcha/ocdb-docs/docs/source/ocdb-api-cli.md

 __Update Submission Status__:

-This command allows to manipulate the status of a submission.
+This command allows to manipulate the status assigned to any submission.
 Some status changes will have impact on whether the data are searchable or not.

 The following list shows the different stati and the impact on the accessibility when changing them:

 - SUBMITTED: A dataset has been submitted.
 Usually also means that the data has issues.
 This will trigger the automated validation process
-- VALIDATED: The data has been submitted and is clean
+- VALIDATED: The data has been submitted and passed the quality checks (even in case any warnings were raised)
-- PROCESSED: The data has been processed into the database and is findable, but only to admins and the submitting user
+- PROCESSED: The data has been processed into the database and is findable, but only to admin users and the user who submetted it
 - PUBLISHED: The data has been processed into the database and is publicly available
 - CANCELED: The data submission has been canceled.
-Setting this status will remove the data from the database and will not be findable anymore
+Setting this status will remove the data from the database and will not be findable anymore.
+It can be still reprocessed again into the database
 - PAUSED: The user pauses the submission.
-This indicates that the admin shall not publish or process the data
+This indicates that the admin users shall not publish or process the data

 cli:
 ```bash